2infinity-gh/electrum-gxx/docs/masternodes.md

 must be supplied.
 Also, the protocol version that your masternode supports is required.
 This information is filled in automatically if you import a "masternode.conf" file.

-### Collateral (1000 DASH Payment)
+### Collateral (1000 GXX Payment)

-To start a masternode, you must have a 1000 DASH payment available in your wallet.
+To start a masternode, you must have a 1000 GXX payment available in your wallet.
-You can scan your wallet for 1000 DASH payments in the `Activate Masternode` tab of the Masternode Manager.
+You can scan your wallet for 1000 GXX payments in the `Activate Masternode` tab of the Masternode Manager.

-After scanning, a list of available 1000 DASH collateral payments will be displayed.
+After scanning, a list of available 1000 GXX collateral payments will be displayed.
 Selecting one of them will cause the selected masternode's data to be filled in, though these changes won't be saved unless you activate the masternode.